puhan63/Traffic-Violations/README.md

 **Data Cleaning and Preparation**

-The initial dataset contained over 2,052,875 traffic violation records and underwent a series of quality control and preparatory steps before analysis.After cleaning, the final dataset comprised 594,734 records.
+The initial dataset contained over 1,048,570 traffic violation records and underwent a series of quality control and preparatory steps before analysis.After cleaning, the final dataset comprised 295,569 records.

 **Initial Data Integrity and Quality Control**

-**Missing Values and Skewness:** An initial assessment of the data revealed that most variables had an approximately normal distribution, with the exceptions of Search_Conducted and Search_Outcome, which were transformed.
-Missing data was found to be structured rather than random.
+**Missing Values and Skewness:** An initial assessment revealed most variables had an approximately normal distribution, while Search_Conducted and Search_Outcome required transformation due to their binary nature.

-**Duplicate Records:** A staging table was used to identify and remove duplicate records from the dataset.
+**Handling Incomplete Records:** Missing data was determined to be structured rather than random.
+Consequently, any row missing information from several critical columns—specifically Search_Conducted and Search_Outcome, which were central to the analysis objectives—was removed from the dataset.

+**Duplicate Records:** Duplicate records were identified using a staging table methodology.
+A total of 455,575 redundant rows were subsequently deleted to ensure data integrity for analysis.

 **Irrelevant Data:** To streamline the dataset and improve processing efficiency, columns that were not relevant to the analysis objectives were removed.
 Columns with systematically missing data were also excluded.